tonkolviktor/adbullion/README.md

 ## Documentation

-The application is based on: https://github.com/angular/angular-seed I implemented the order module and the nodejs server side component.
+The application is based on: https://github.com/angular/angular-seed

+I implemented the order module, the nodejs server side component, the unit and the e2e tests.

 The following technologies / frameworks were used: